 3. Anyone can enter after signing in

 In this event entry, the registrants can join the event after signing in with their credentials(email, social media account, or SSO authentication)

-Registration can happen only till the planned registration limit, and after that, no one will be allowed to register and enter the event after the limit has crossed.
+Registration can happen only until the planned registration limit; after that, no one will be allowed to register and enter the event after the limit has crossed.

-People can enter the event without authentication therefore, the email addresses of the attendees might not be captured(analytics).
+People can enter the event without authentication; therefore, the attendees' email addresses might not be captured(analytics).
 This event entry is suitable for public events.